Free consultation remotely (by phone or video) or in person. — Book an appointment

-How to make a simple and effective budget?
+How to create a simple and effective budget?

 - Fixed

-These expenses are easy to figure out as they come around every month.
-They are known in advance and vary very little from one month to the next (ie., rent, car payments, insurance, etc.). - Variable
+These expenses are easy to establish as they occur every month, are known in advance, and vary very little from one month to the next (e.g., rent, car payment, insurance, etc.). - Variable

-These are the expenses that come around on a regular basis, but may vary from month to month (ie., food / groceries, personal expenses, clothing).
-Unless you make note of these expenses for at least two months, it would be difficult to forecast them accurately.
-Therefore, you should start by estimating the expenses and adjusting them afterwards by the amounts actually spent. - Irregular
+These are expenses that occur on a regular basis but vary from month to month (e.g., food, personal expenses, clothing…).
+Unless these expenses are meticulously noted for at least 2 months, they are difficult to determine accurately.
+So, start by estimating them, then correct them later with the amounts actually spent. - Irregular

-These expenses may occur at any time during the year and the amount is often not known in advance (ie., car repairs, home maintenance, tires).
-They must still be estimated and an amount should be set aside every month as a contingency fund.
+These expenses occur at any time of the year, and the amount is often not known in advance (e.g., car repairs, home maintenance, tires, etc.).
+They still need to be estimated in advance, and an amount should be set aside every month to create a fund.

 - Short-term savings

-Working capital equivalent to 1 month of expenses to avoid having to rely on credit to pay for current living expenses. - Medium-term savings
+A revolving fund equivalent to 1 month of expenses so as not to have to resort to credit to pay your current expenses. - Medium-term savings

 A retirement fund (RRSP, TFSA, and RESP).

-Involve your children/dependants in the process of the development of the family budget, particularly in the areas that may concern them (ie., allowances, holidays, entertainment, activities, sports, school supplies, etc.).
-The exercise will be beneficial to them in the long run and they may even become more aware of the fact that money is a rare commodity!
+Involve your children/dependents in the development of family budget expenditures, particularly for the section that concerns them (pocket money, vacations, leisure, sports, school supplies, etc.).
+The exercise will be beneficial for them in the long term and perhaps they will become more aware of the fact that money doesn’t grow on trees!

-In closing, here is an example of a “typical” distribution of budgeted expenses:
+Here is an example of a “typical” breakdown of expenses in a budget:

 Good luck!